cortex-js/cortexjs.io/docs/compute-engine/15-guide-patterns-and-rules.md

   tried against expressions with a different operator), but it lets the engine index large rule sets efficiently
 - `purpose`: optional, see [**Rule Purpose**](#rule-purpose) below
-- `id`: an optional identifier, surfaced in the `because` field of simplify steps for debugging
+- `id`: an optional identifier.
+The id is surfaced in the `because` field of simplify steps, and it is **user-facing**: when a rule fires during `expr.explain()`, the id becomes the step's stable machine `id` — the key consumers use for localization and custom copy.
+Choose a descriptive, stable id (an arrow-style rewrite like `'x^n * x^m -> x^{n+m}'` or a kebab-case slug like `'abs-negate'`), and once published treat it as frozen.
+A curated English description can be associated with an id via `registerStepLabels()`; ids without one get a readable fallback derived from the id itself

 **To apply a set of rules to an expression**, call the `expr.replace()` function.